maxnyf/AERMOD_Framework/denver_airport_example/README.md

 receptor system and to run aerplot to create a contour plot of the emission concentration data over the airport

+You will need to add the following files to the folder with the run_framework_den.py file and the '.pfl' and '.sfc' files: aermod.exe aerplot.exe mainframe.py output_processing_functions.py input_script_functions.py

 There is an example of a random source coordinate and random emission rate maker in the code.
 To activate the part, remove all the comments, '#'s in front of the code below the section labeled